bbalog87/amr-ngs-pipeline/P1_fastQC.md

    - If the script fails to complete fastqc analysis for a sample, check the error message and make sure that both the forward and reverse reads are present and correctly named in the input directory.

-  - If you encounter any other issues, feel free to contact the author for assistance.